sabberworm/Wok.js/Readme.md

 		}, false);
 	})();

 You only have to call `init` if you have any plugins to initialize.
-Currently calling `init` multiple times with the same DOM node (or parts of the same tree), will initialize the plugins multiple times, possibly leading to unexpected results.
+Currently, calling `init` multiple times with the same DOM node (or parts of the same tree), will initialize the plugins multiple times, possibly leading to unexpected results.
 This will likely change in a future release.

 ### Configuration